 - If one vaccine could prevent all spreadable disease, should we force people to take it?

-- If we had the choice to easily move to another planet like Earth, should we?
+- If we could easily move to another planet like Earth, should we?

 - If no animals were at risk of extinction, should farming of all animals be legal?

 - If you could choose to never work and still live comfortably, would you?

 - If you could choose to live comfortably anywhere in the world, would you move tomorrow?